MegaManSec/JoshuaHu/menu/topics.md

 ## Auth, accounts, and credential abuse

+How authentication breaks in practice: hardware keys and 2FA, session persistence, credential stuffing, and one very broken bank PIN.

 * [The End of Yubikeys as 2-Factor-Authentication?
 Google Breaks 2FA with Yubikeys in Favor of Passkeys](https://joshua.hu/enrolling-hardware-keys-2fa-google-workspace)
 * [On the Google Account Persistence Exploit](https://joshua.hu/on-google-account-persistence-exploit-malware-session-api-token-theft)
 * [Credential Stuffing Done Right: Some Tips](https://joshua.hu/credential-stuffing-done-right)
 * [A RuneScape Hacker's Dream: An Authenticator and PIN Bypass](https://joshua.hu/runescape-bank-pin-exploit-bypass-username-enumeration-captchaless-login)

 ## Programming, tooling, and practical notes

+Smaller tools and practical notes: bash oddities, decompiler abuse, crawlers, and development-environment setups that actually work.

 * [CCBot: Chrome Checker Bot for Chrome Security Releases](https://joshua.hu/ccbot-chrome-checker-bot-googlechromereleases-chromium-updates)
 * [body: A bash script to get the middle of a file, instead of head \| tail](https://joshua.hu/body-head-tail-bash-script-middle-of-file)